tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 A key thing to note is that by design, state is not shared across operator nodes in the pipeline.
 Therefore, if we have scripts across multiple nodes in the pipeline, the `state` keyword in each script allows access only to the local node-specific state storage, and not the state from any other operator nodes or something global to all the nodes.

+Since the state storage lives for the lifetime of a pipeline, state will not be persisted when the pipeline is undeployed or the host process is shut down.

 ## Extractors

 > ![test expression grammar](grammar/diagram/TestExpr.png)